We can help you incorporate Southeast Asia into your degree and assist you in studying abroad.

-Our staff and members are also working with the convenors of several relevant master’s by coursework programs to expand and deepen their Southeast Asia content.
+Our staff and members also work with the convenors of several relevant master’s by coursework programs to expand and deepen their Southeast Asia content.

 We have designed the OLE unit 'Approaches to Cross-Cultural Fieldwork in Southeast Asia' (2019_ARTS_OLEO5129).
 This course is specifically designed for research students who will be undertaking field-based research in Southeast Asia for the first time.
 However, the course is open to anybody with an interest in field work, and we welcome participants from across the University.